Prof. Obaidullah Fahad, Head, Deptt. of Islamic Studies, Aligarh Muslim University, Aligarh receives 13th Shah Waliullah Award

 A Note on the Theme of the Award

-The Institute of Objective Studies invites essays on the topic of "Political System in Islam: Relevance to Modern Time" by young scholars and researchers.
+The Institute of Objective Studies invites essays on the topic of “Islami Dawah and Call of the Modern Age” by young scholars and researchers.
 The best essay will receive a cash award of Rs.
-25,000
+25,000/-.

 A Note on the theme of Essay